KazaiMazai/Puredux/Sources/Puredux/Documentation.docc/Articles/MigrationGuides/Migrating to 1.3.x.md

-# Migrating to 1.3.0
+# Migrating to 1.3.x

-There are a few breaking changes related to the replacement of StoreObject with a StateStore.
+A few breaking changes related to the replacement of StoreObject with a StateStore.

+## Store Changes

-## Referenced StoreObject
+### Referenced StoreObject
 StoreObject used to be a class, StateStore is a struct.

 StoreObject that were weakly referenced wll require a fix.